-The Komi National Library is the oldest institution of culture in Komi, second oldest library and second largest book depository in the European North of Russia.
+The Komi National Library is the oldest institution of culture in Komi and the second oldest library in the European North of Russia.
 In the span of 180 years the status and priorities of the library have undergone key transformations related to social and cultural changes, a growing influx of books and increasing number of readers.
 Here are just a few figures and facts from our history.

 |Ust-Sysolsk in the 19th century||Courtesy of the Komi Local History Museum|